endurodave/AsyncMulticastDelegateModern/README.md

 <p><code>SinglecastDelegate<></code> is a delegate container accepting a single delegate.
 The advantage of the single cast version is that it is slightly smaller and allows a return type other than <code>void</code> in the bound function.</p>

-<p><code>MulticastDelegate<></code> is a delegate container implemented as a singly-linked list accepting multiple delegates.
+<p><code>MulticastDelegate<></code> is a delegate container accepting multiple delegates.
 Only a delegate bound to a function with a <code>void</code> return type may be added to a multicast delegate container.</p>

-<p><code>MultcastDelegateSafe<></code> is a thread-safe container implemented as a singly-linked list accepting multiple delegates.
+<p><code>MultcastDelegateSafe<></code> is a thread-safe container accepting multiple delegates.
 Always use the thread-safe version if multiple threads access the container instance.</p>

 <p>Each container stores the delegate by value.
-This means the delegate is copied internally into either heap or fixed block memory depending on the mode.
+This means the delegate is copied internally into the heap.
 The user is not required to manually create a delegate on the heap before insertion into the container.
-Typically, the overloaded template function <code>MakeDelegate() </code>is used to create a delegate instance based upon the function arguments.</p>
+Typically, the overloaded template function <code>MakeDelegate()</code>is used to create a delegate instance based upon the function arguments.</p>

 <h3>Synchronous Delegates</h3>